SiyuLin111/MyBlog/content/about.md

 title: About Siyu Lin
 ---

-This website is designed to post my research work and some personal files.
+Welcome to my website!
+I'm a chemistry majored student at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
+I'm gonna to carry on my doctoral journey at [Peking University](https://english.pku.edu.cn/).

+I created this website as a platform to share my thoughts, pictures, experience and interests.